abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/github/nginx-deployment.md

 ---
-title: Deploy GitHub Self-Hosted Runner on Google Axion C4A virtual machine
+title: Deploy NGINX on Self-Hosted Runner Using GitHub Actions
-weight: 4
+weight: 5

 ### FIXED, DO NOT MODIFY
 layout: learningpathall